Loretta Sanchez: 2010

 Sanchez considered running for governor and for the United States Senate, but declined to enter the gubernatorial race after former governor Jerry Brown declared his candidacy and deferred to incumbent senator Barbara Boxer, who ran for re-election.

 Sanchez was challenged by Republican nominee Van Tran and independent candidate Ceci Iglesias.
 According to Roll Call, Sanchez considered running for governor or for the U.S. Senate in 2010.
 In November 2005, she opened an exploratory committee called People for Loretta 2010.
 However, in June 2009, she announced she would run for reelection to the House.

 In September 2010, Loretta Sanchez appeared on the Spanish language network, Univisión and said that "the Vietnamese and the Republicans are – with an intensity – trying to take away 'our' seat", referring to her Vietnamese-born opponent, Van Tran.
 Sanchez also described Tran as "anti-immigrant".

 2011

 In September, 2011 Sanchez's campaign treasurer, Kinde Durkee, was arrested on suspicion of mail fraud.
 Sanchez and several others of Durkee's clients found their campaign funds wiped out.
-Sanchez's chief of staff, Adrienne Elrod, remarked that "Kinde was someone whose services and counsel we trusted for many years.
+Sanchez's then-chief of staff, Adrienne Elrod, remarked that "Kinde was someone whose services and counsel we trusted for many years.
 These charges if true are disheartening and a betrayal by a long time Democratic treasurer for many candidates and committees."